0xkrabbypatty/CHC-Thesis/README.md

 # CHC-Thesis

-This thesis contains the code to generate the plots and regression models used in my thesis.
+This repo contains the code to generate the plots and regression models used in my thesis.
 Data was collected from Mintscan.io, coingecko.com, and Etherscan.io